-Benevolence Sanctuary is a 100% substance-free, member-supported 501(c)3 nonprofit organization based in Fort Collins, Colorado, for Soul Kitchen Dance, a freeform movement community, and related spiritual embodiment practices that assist our healing, growth and awakening.
+Benevolence Sanctuary is a 100% substance-free, member-supported 501(c)3 nonprofit organization based in Fort Collins, Colorado as a home for Soul Kitchen Dance, a freeform movement community, thats intention is to assist our healing, growth and awakening.
 Benevolence is a dedicated place to gather, belong, and thrive through music, movement, art, nature, community, service & study.

 Embodiment is an important aspect of spirituality